 How Much Water is Enough?

-Just how much water you need depends on the individual and is affected by such things as your size, amount of exercise and the weather.
+Just how much water you need depends on the individual and is affected by your size, amount of exercise, and the weather.
 The hotter the weather and the more you sweat, you need more water.
-Keep in mind that although you can satisfy most of your fluid needs with water as well as the beverages you drink, you also get some fluids through foods you eat, such as broths and foods with high water content like melons.
+Keep in mind that although you can satisfy most of your fluid needs with water and the beverages you drink, you also get some fluids through foods you eat, such as broths and foods with high water content like melons.

 If you aren’t getting enough water, here are some tips to boost your intake:

 Establish a goal each day.
-You can fill a pitcher with water and make sure to finish it before end of day, for example.
+You can fill a pitcher with water and make sure to finish it before the end of the day, for example.

 Buy a smart water bottle to connect to your smartphone that records how much you drink.